Would you believe me if I told you that the happier your employees are, the more successful your company will be?

 So what does move the needle?
 Perks that improve quality of life and demonstrate that your company cares about employees, things like health and wellness programs, child care, and unlimited vacation.

-This shouldn’t come as a surprise – it’s the reason you see top companies like Google, Facebook, and Apple offer extensive perks to keep their teams happy.
+This shouldn’t come as a surprise – it’s the reason you see top companies like Google, Facebook, and Apple offer extensive perks to boost workplace happiness.

 I’m a huge believer that personal development is a basic human need, and that your employees need to constantly grow in order to feel fulfilled.
 When employees feel stagnant, that’s when many start scrolling through the job boards in search of something new.